hjafarpour/ksql-experimental-ui/README.md

 # ![KSQL rocket](ksq-lrocket.png) KSQL Experimental UI

-> **Important:** This release is an **experimental ui** and is free and open-source from Confluent under the Apache 2.0 license.
+This project is an experimental UI for [KSQL](https://github.com/confluentinc/ksql).
+The goal is to provide a simple visual wrapper for KSQL’s CLI.
+The experimental UI is meant to be used for local development and testing and for demoing KSQL.

-> Do not run the KSQL-UI against a production KSQL deployment.*
+ >If you want to use KSQL in production environments, we recommend the use of KSQL’s CLI.

-The KSQL Experimental UI release artifact is pulled from github/release into KSQL as part of the project packaging process.
+The KSQL Experimental UI release artifact is pulled from github/release into KSQL as part of the packaging process.